 Placing Escape Pods and Windows

 Carefully remove eight (8) Escape Pod Covers from their sprues and fit them to the back of Deck Panel U3-11, as shown.

-Then, carefully remove twenty-two (22) Clear Windows and twenty-two (22) Dark Windows from their sprues and fit them into the back of Deck Panel U1-05, as shown.
+Then, carefully remove twenty-two (22) Clear Windows and twenty-two (22) Dark Windows from their sprues and fit them into the back of the Deck Panel, as shown.

 It is also worth mentioning here that I sanded all of these windows down already.
 See The Windows page for more details:

 Cover the top four Dark Windows with a Sticker to hold them in place.

 I cut this Sticker down to fit better: